 Bottom Line: oDesk feedback is excellent but be careful of unjustly given low feedback.

-oDesk Tests
+oDesk Review: oDesk Tests

 Bad: oDesk tests don’t seem to figure in the overall scheme of things, while determining the best employers of the month or calculating an overall score.
 I would like to see the test scores given more importance.
 Also, few employers seem to care much about these scores in their job requirements, which is a pity.